aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 Provider specific post-setup
 ```

-Next, the Nutanix provider will create the machines on the Nutanix environment.
+Next, the Nutanix provider will create the machines in the Nutanix environment.

 ### Continuing cluster creation